carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .source}

-This will produce a list not a tuple.
+The option `flat:true`  will produce a list not a tuple.

 ~~~
 N E X T F L O W  ~  version 20.10.0